michal1010/blockchain-project-tudelft/README.md

 Nodes will automatically:

 * Discover each other
+* Wait for all configured teammates before mining
 * Exchange transactions
 * Broadcast newly mined blocks
 * Synchronize chains when forks occur